 As the name indicates, the disease is related to the groin region.
 It is nothing but a simple fungal infection in the skin.
-In medical terms, it is known as ‘Tine Cruris’.
+In medical terms, it is known as ‘Tine cruris’.
 It affects both men and women.
-However it is more common in men.
-There is a popular misconception that the disorder results from a ringworm infection.
-But it is actually caused by fungus.
-The fungus generally responsible for this condition is known as ‘Trichophyton rubrum’.
+However, it is more common in men.
+There is a popular misconception that the disorder results from a ringworm infection, but it is actually caused by fungus.
+The fungus generally responsible for this condition known as ‘Trichophyton rubrum’.
 It affects the buttocks, genitals or the skin of the inner thighs.
 The condition can also appear in other areas of the body that are covered for the most part of the day, like the waist and the upper thighs.

 Jock Itch Symptoms

 There are quite a few symptoms associated to this condition.
 These are:

 Itching of the skin is what marks the disorder.
 The sufferer feels a constant itching in his or her affected area.
 This is accompanied by an uncomfortable, burning sensation.

 The affected area becomes red or bright pink.
 In some cases it takes on a brown or reddish-brown appearance.

 In many cases, the affected part of the skin becomes discolored.
 The skin may get darker in color, a condition known as hyperpigmentation.
 In other cases, it may become lighter in tone.
 This condition is called hypopigmentation.

 Ring-shaped rashes are commonly developed in the area affected by the ‘Trichophyton rubrum’ fungus.
 Generally, these are formed when the infected area has been rubbed for quite some time.
 Itching of the rashes can make them bigger and bumpy.
 In severe cases, pus may ooze out during itching.